 - Conformance to the requirements of the Common Criteria is determined solely by an independent evaluation and certification by accredited organizations and signatory government agencies.
-Consult the z/VM web site, www.vm.ibm.com, to determine the edition number of this book that has been certified to be compliant with the Common Criteria. - z/VM V5.3, with several PTFs added, was the last z/VM release officially evaluated.
-(It was evaluated at EAL 4+.)
-All of those z/VM V5.3 service items are now included in the base product, as of z/VM V5.4 and later. - Because the two protection profiles described below (CAPP and LSPP) were valid at the time of that evaluation, you will still see those terms used throughout this book.
+Consult the z/VM web site, IBM z/VM Security and Integrity resources (www.ibm.com/vm/security/), to determine the edition number of this book that has been certified to be compliant with the Common Criteria. - z/VM V6.1, with several PTFs added, was the last z/VM release officially evaluated against the requirements of the Common Criteria Operating System Protection Profile (OSPP), BSI-CC-PP-0067, Version 2.0 (dated 2010-06-10), including the extended packages of OSPP: - Virtualization (OSPP-VIRT), Version 2.0 - Labeled Security (OSPP-LS), Version 2.0